 If you run a high-pressure outlet where coffee is not the main focus, have high staff turnover or are in a self-service situation (eg: an office kitchen) you might be better off with an automatic bean-to-cup coffee machine.

-Bean-to-Cup Coffee Machines are basically automatic robots.
-With a bean-to-cup you have either FRESH MILK or POWDER MILK integrated into the machine as well as fresh coffee beans; below we show the Necta Krea Touch which is popular with offices needing our services as a coffee machine company.
+These machines are basically automatic robots.
+With a commercial bean-to-cup coffee machine you have either FRESH MILK or POWDER MILK integrated into the machine as well as fresh coffee beans; below we show the Necta Krea Touch which is popular with offices needing our services as a coffee machine company.

 From this combination these machines produce a full range of drinks at the touch of a button like espresso, americano (a diluted espresso), caffe latte, cappuccino and in some cases flat white, mocha (includes chocolate as well as coffee and milk) and espresso macchiato.
 The automation in bean-to-cup machines is extremely useful in offering a consistent drink and with zero skill on behalf of your staff or in an office or self-service situation maybe by you yourself.
 A bean-to-cup using fresh milk does produce a better quality drink and the latest generation like the Jura Giga series and Franke A600 FoamMaster are also easier to clean than previously.